 The Parris Island Museum

 This free museum is perfect for the military buffs in your travel group.
-A large collection of artifacts and exhibits help you learn about the history of the United States Marine Corps.
+A large collection of artifacts and exhibits will highlight the history of the United States Marine Corps.
+Website

 Hunting Island State Park